 Being seen up close and personal can trigger self-doubt and shame.
 That’s when it’s time to practice self-compassion.

 What Is Self-Compassion?

-Researchers and psychologists have found a powerful tool to help ease struggles that challenge our self-esteem.
+Researchers and psychologists have found a powerful tool to help ease the self-doubt that challenges our self-esteem.
 It’s self-compassion.

 Self-compassion is the thoughtful kindness you extend toward yourself as you would a valued friend.
 Having an inner resource of self-compassion involves: